Tiburones: Commercial performance

 "Tiburones" became Martin's 49th entry on the US Hot Latin Songs chart, debuting at number 44 in February 2020, and peaking at number 34 in May 2020.
 Thus he became the first and only artist in history to enter the chart across five decades, including his work as part of Menudo.
 "Tiburones" also entered the Latin Pop Airplay chart at number 25, becoming Martin's 50th entry, and later peaked at number 9 in the week ending March 29, becoming his 38th top 10 on the chart.
 Therefore, Martin broke away from a two-way tie with Shakira for the runner-up slot of most top 10s, coming behind only Enrique Iglesias.
 The song also extended his own record as the artist with most top 20s on the chart, with 47 songs.

 Besides the United States, "Tiburones" reached number one in Puerto Rico for three consecutive weeks, and became the first solo song ever to top the country's year-end chart.
 It also reached number one in Argentina, and peaked in the top 10 of Chile, Costa Rica, Ecuador, El Salvador, Mexico, Panama, Paraguay, and Uruguay.
 In Bolivia and on the Monitor Latino Latin America chart, it reached the top 20.
-In Mexico, the song was certified platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 60,000 units.
+In Mexico, the song was certified double platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 120,000 units.